Minoxidil for Beard Growth

 One of the most common questions a hair loss expert hears is, “Does minoxidil work for beard growth?”
 Unfortunately, there has been limited research surrounding this treatment, making it difficult to provide a definitive answer.

-However, the studies that have been conducted have shown minoxidil can be an effective treatment for beard growth.
-In 2016, a double-masked placebo-controlled study investigated the effects of 0.5ml minoxidil on 48 men between the ages of 20 and 60.
-The liquid solution was applied twice daily for 16 weeks and resulted in significantly enhanced facial hair growth compared to placebo use.
+However, limited but promising clinical evidence shows minoxidil can be an effective treatment for beard growth.
+In 2016, a double-masked, placebo-controlled study investigated the effects of 0.5 ml of minoxidil on 48 men between the ages of 20 and 60.
+The liquid solution was applied twice daily for 16 weeks and resulted in significantly enhanced facial hair density compared to placebo use.

 Possible Side Effects of Minoxidil